 The WYR Plant (formerly referred to as Joncryl Polymers plant) manufactures polymers and resins for inks, varnishes, and industrial coatings utilized in the printing and packaging industries.
 Raw material monomers, surfactants, initiators, and water are reacted to form emulsion polymers and solid and liquid grade resins.
 Resin cutting, product drumming and storage, and a product warehouse are sited at the plant.
-This is a relatively new facility and designed such that the majority of emissions points throughout the plant are ducted to a regenerative thermal oxidizer (RTO) for the control of VOC emissions.
+This facility is designed such that the majority of emissions points throughout the plant are ducted to a regenerative thermal oxidizer (RTO) for the control of VOC emissions.
 A fabric filter controls particulates from other ancillary emissions points not exhausting through the RTO.